 Learn more about South San Jose at SanJose.org.

-San Jose is proud to be home to sport teams in soccer, hockey and baseball.
+San Jose is proud to be home to sports teams in soccer, hockey, football, and baseball.
 Join in on the spirit of being a fan and connecting with local residents by cheering the teams on or checking out one of the games!

 - > Major League Soccer | San Jose Earthquakes